 We are subject to the effects of inflation, deflation, and changing prices.
-In the first quarter of fiscal 2012, average prices paid for commodities and components we purchase were higher compared to the average prices paid in the first quarter of fiscal 2011, which hampered our gross margin growth rate in the first quarter of fiscal 2012 compared to the first quarter of fiscal 2011.
+In the first six months of fiscal 2012, average prices paid for commodities and components we purchase were higher compared to the average prices paid for commodities and components in the first six months of fiscal 2011, which hampered our gross margin rate in the first half of fiscal 2012 compared to the first half of fiscal 2011.
 We will continue to closely follow the commodities and components that affect our product lines, and we anticipate average prices paid for commodities and components to be higher for the remainder of fiscal 2012 as compared to fiscal 2011.
 We expect to mitigate the impact of inflationary pressures by engaging in proactive vendor negotiations, reviewing alternative sourcing options, substituting materials, engaging in internal cost reduction efforts, and increasing prices on some of our products, all as appropriate.